NeNorvalls/guess-my-number-game/README.md

 Creating a simple game with simple HTML, CSS and Javascript.

+The project is deployed and can be accessed [here](https://guess-my-number-game-2024.netlify.app/).

 Summary of how the app works:

 Initialization: When the page loads, a random number between 1 and 20 is generated and stored as the secretNumber.
 The initial score is set to 20, and the high score is set to 0.